-Exhibit 11.4: Large-Cap Stocks Income Returns; Annual Geometric Mean, Geometric Mean, and Standard Deviation (%)
+Exhibit 11.4: Large-Cap Stocks Income Returns; Annual Geometric Mean, Geometric Mean, and Standard Deviation (%) 1825-1925 and 1926-2020

-1825-1925 and 1926-2019

 Source of underlying data: Morningstar, Inc. Used with permission.
 All rights reserved.
-Calculations by Duff & Phelps.
+Calculations by D&P/Kroll.

-Exhibit 11.5 shows large-cap stock annual income returns for 1825 to 2019.
+Exhibit 11.5 shows large-cap stock annual income returns for 1825 to 2020.
 In fact, when looking at the time distribution of dividend changes over the new period, dividend decreases were only slightly less common than increases, suggesting that managers may have been less averse to cutting dividends than they are today.
-Perhaps in the pre-income tax environment of the 19th century, investors had a preference for income return as opposed to capital appreciation.
+Perhaps in the pre-income tax environment of the 19th century, investors preferred income return as opposed to capital appreciation.